 - Campaign Prizes: The more prizes you offer, the more people think they have a chance for winning and are more likely to enter, share and try to win.
 Keep prizes fun, but relevant to your audience and product/service.
 You may try giving smaller items and give your participants the opportunity to sign up for extra entries for a larger prize.
 You may also consider bringing in co-sponsors that are trying to reach your target market.
 They are likely to provide prizes and cross-promote on their channels in return for the inclusion.

 - Campaign Design Elements: Do not hold back on the design elements of your contest.
-If the graphics look second rate, your audience may assume your contest is too.
+If the graphics look the second rate, your audience may assume your contest is too.
 Make sure and put your best foot forward when launching your campaign.

 - User Experience: Make it easy for fans to enter and share the contest details on their profiles.
-Do not ask for too much of information and 20 steps to enter the contest.
+Do not ask for too much information and 20 steps to enter the contest.
 Also, determine how long the contest should run but beware not to make it too long.
 This will help to keep the momentum and interest going.

 - Campaign Hashtags: Devise short and relevant hashtags and use them with every post, and encourage users to use these while sharing contest details.
-This will help you in measuring impressions and contest traction during and post event.
+This will help you in measuring impressions and contest traction during and post-event.

 - Campaign Rules: Make sure you have thought through what would be a fair way to conduct the contest.
 Refer to the contest section of the social media platform you are running your contest on to ensure you are following the latest guidelines.